State Farm is one of the largest insurers in the United States.

 New Jersey is a “no fault” state, which means that if you have been in an accident, you turn to your own insurance to get compensation.

-If you choose option #2, you’ll need some information handy so you can file a claim:
+You’ll need some information handy so you can file a claim:

-- The insurance policy number for the other driver
+- The insurance policy number for the other driver;

-- A copy of the police report for the accident
+- A copy of the police report for the accident;

-- Any pictures of the accident
+- Any pictures of the accident; and

-- Identification and contact information for witnesses to the crash
+- Identification and contact information for witnesses to the crash.

 State Farm should assign you a claim number, which you should hold on to.
 This is the number you will need to help track your claim as it works its way through the system.